-David and Ethel Knops established Knops Upholstery Shop in 1958.
+David and Ethel Knops established Knops Upholstery Inc. in 1958.
 Ethel helped with the books while David ran the workroom and took care of the clients.
-David always stressed quality workmanship, and with the help of longtime employees Maria Marquez, Joe Avalos and Jose Rodriguez, Knops upholstery shop quickly became a name people can trust!
+David always stressed quality workmanship, and with the help of longtime employees Maria Marquez, Joe Avalos and Jose Rodriguez, Knops Upholstery Inc. quickly became a name people can trust!

 In 1987 David decided it was time to retire, he entrusted his good name and business to his long time employee Jose Rodriguez.
 Jose helped Knops for many years on a part time basis and accepted David’s offer to purchase the shop.
 Jose Rodriguez started working in the upholstery business in 1970 working, for Krohler Manufacturing Company.
 Krohler builds production line furniture, and when you are asked to finish 100 or more pieces of furniture per day, you have to be very fast.
 Jose developed his speed becoming one of the fastest workers in the company.
 Even as a young boy Jose was great with his hands, and was always the first to finish.
 On many occasions he would get paid for piecework.
 He would finish his number and go home early.